baloog/CatsVsDogs_ImgClassifier/readme.txt

 we will be using another animal python for solving this problem and the environment or jungle used to solve this is pycharm.
 Traditional CNN is used to train and test the model and the trained model is the expected output.
 The code is documented and I will also additional pointers on where to add your files to plug and play for yourself.
+Cat_dogmodel.h5 file is the output ai model that can detect cat(hellspawn) vs dog(angel).